-A Tale of Two Parks is a storytelling project that seeks to elevate & amplify the stories & experiences of BIPOC community members who live, work, & play within parks in Toronto, starting with Dentonia and Edgeley Parks.
+A Tale of Two Parks is storytelling project that seeks to elevate and amplify the stories and experiences of BIPOC community members who live, work, and play in Toronto parks, starting with Dentonia and Edgeley Parks.

-A Tale of Two Parks aims to provide a brave space for storytelling and sharing, especially for people who might not think of themselves as storytellers.
-While we are curious about all stories, we are especially interested in stories from Newcomers, Immigrants and Youth who identify as Black, Indigenous or People of Colour.
-This project has been co-designed with Youth who have connections to these parks and communities who bring their lived experiences, storytelling styles and ideas into action within this project.
+A Tale of Two Parks provided a brave space for storytelling and sharing, especially for people who might not think of themselves as storytellers.
+We were especially interested in stories from Newcomers and Youth who identify as Black, Indigenous or People of Colour.
+This project was been co-designed with Youth who had connections to these parks and communities who brought their lived experiences, storytelling styles and ideas into action within this project.

-A Tale of Two Parks aims is to collect stories about how parks have played a role in people’s lives before, during, and after the pandemic.
-As an organization that seeks to imagine equitable futures, we are also interested in what parks can look like in the future to be a brave and safe space for everyone.
-We are hoping to highlight the stories about the past, present and future of parks in Toronto.
+A Tale of Two Parks aims is to collect stories about how parks have played a role in people’s lives before, during, and after the pandemic; and imagine what parks can look like in the future to be a safe space for everyone.
+This project highlights stories about the past, present and future of parks in Toronto.

 By listening to Black, Indigenous Elders, and People of Colour in these communities we aim to foster a safe space for folx to share difficult stories.